Existence results for quasimonotone elliptic systems with growth up to critical exponents: Acknowledgment

 \section{Acknowledgment}

 This collaboration took place as part of the Women in Analysis (WoAN) workshop, hosted by the Banff International Research Station (BIRS) in May 2025, workshop 25w5452.
-We thank BIRS for its csupport and hospitality.

-Additionally, Bandyopadhyay was supported by the AMS-Simons Travel Award, and Mavinga was supported by the AMS-Simons Research Enhancement Grant for PUI Faculty.
+We thank BIRS for its support and hospitality.
+The first author was supported by the AMS-Simons Travel Award and AWM-NSF mentoring travel grant and the third author was supported by the AMS-Simons Research Enhancement Grant for PUI Faculty.